Complexity of Anchored Crossing Number and Crossing Number of Almost Planar Graphs: Introduction

-The special conditions on hard instances formulated in \Cref{thm:main3} have an interesting consequence which we informally outline next.
-We first recall a trick introduced in~\cite{DBLP:journals/siamcomp/CabelloM13}: Having an instance $H=H_1\cup H_2$ of anchored crossing number as in \Cref{thm:main3}, we can construct a planar graph $G_0:=H\cup C^+$ where $C^+$ is a (multi)cycle on the $6$ anchor vertices of $H$ in the natural cyclic order, with ``sufficiently many'' parallel edges between consecutive pairs of the vertices of~$C^+$.
+\subparagraph*{Back to the crossing number of almost planar graphs. } The special conditions on hard instances formulated in \Cref{thm:main3} have an interesting consequence which we informally outline next.
+We first recall a trick introduced in~\cite{DBLP:journals/siamcomp/CabelloM13}: Having an instance $H=H_1\cup H_2$ of the anchored crossing number problem as in \Cref{thm:main3}, we can construct a planar graph $G_0:=H\cup C^+$ where $C^+$ is a (multi)cycle on the $6$ anchor vertices of $H$ in the natural cyclic order, with ``sufficiently many'' parallel edges between consecutive pairs of the vertices of~$C^+$.
 See \Cref{fig:anchtoalmost}.
-If we choose vertices $v_i\in V(H_i)\setminus V(C^+)$, $i=1,2$, then any optimal solution to the (ordinary!) crossing number of $G_0+v_1v_2$ leaves $C^+$ uncrossed, and so it is actually an anchored drawing of $G_0+v_1v_2$ with the anchors~$V(C^+)$.
+Now we choose vertices $v_i\in V(H_i)\setminus V(C^+)$, $i=1,2$, and add a new edge $f=v_1v_2$ to $G_0$.
+Then any optimal solution to the (now ordinary) crossing number of $G_0+f$ must leave $C^+$ uncrossed, and so it is actually an anchored drawing of $G_0+f$ with the anchors~$V(C^+)$.

-Assuming we choose in the previous $v_1$ and $v_2$ such that the anchored crossing number of $G_0+v_1v_2$ equals that of~$H$, we continue as follows.
+Assuming we choose in the previous $v_1$ and $v_2$ such that the anchored crossing number of $G_0+v_1v_2$ equals that of~$H$ (which is quite easy under the assumption of given drawings $\ca D_1$ and $\ca D_2$ in \Cref{thm:main3}), we continue as in \Cref{fig:anchtoalmost}\,c).
 We modify the graph $G_0$ into $\bar G_0$ by blowing up every vertex of $V(H_1)$ and every vertex of $V(H_2)\setminus V(C^+)$ into a ``sufficiently large'' cubic grid.
 Then every vertex~of~$\bar G_0$, except the three anchor vertices of $H_2$, is of degree at most~$3$, and $\bar G_0$ is still planar (since flexibility of the anchors of $H_2$ allows to flip modified $H_2$ ``inside~out'' within $\bar G_0$).
 Furthermore, the crossing number of $\bar G_0+v_1v_2$ equals the anchored crossing number of~$H$.
-Formal details to be provided in the Appendix.
+Formal details to be provided in the later proof.

 \pgfdeclarepattern{name=Bricks, parameters={\brickwidth,\brickheight,\brickangle,\bricklinewidth}, bottom left={\pgfpoint{-.1pt}{-.1pt}}, top right={\pgfpoint{\brickwidth+.1pt}{\brickheight+.1pt}}, tile size={\pgfpoint{\brickwidth}{\brickheight}}, tile transformation={\pgftransformrotate{\brickangle}}, code={ \pgfsetlinewidth{\bricklinewidth} \pgfpathmoveto{\pgfpoint{-.1pt}{0pt}} \pgfpathlineto{\pgfpoint{\brickwidth+.1pt}{0pt}} \pgfpathmoveto{\pgfpoint{-.1pt}{0.5*\brickheight}} \pgfpathlineto{\pgfpoint{\brickwidth+.1pt}{0.5*\brickheight}} \pgfpathmoveto{\pgfpoint{0.25*\brickwidth}{0pt}} \pgfpathlineto{\pgfpoint{0.25*\brickwidth}{0.5*\brickheight}} \pgfpathmoveto{\pgfpoint{0.75*\brickwidth}{0.5*\brickheight}} \pgfpathlineto{\pgfpoint{0.75*\brickwidth}{\brickheight}} \pgfusepath{stroke} } } \tikzset{/pgf/pattern keys/.cd, brick width/.store in=\brickwidth, brick height/.store in=\brickheight, brick angle/.store in=\brickangle, brick line width/.store in=\bricklinewidth, brick width=1em, brick height=1em, brick angle=0pt, brick line width=.5pt, }